M1917 Enfield: World War I

 Design changes were few; the stripper clip feed, internal box magazine, bolt face, chamber and rifling dimensions were altered to suit the .30-06 Springfield cartridge and the US pattern 5-round stripper clips, the stock was slightly redesigned, lightening it somewhat, and the volley fire sights on the left side of the weapon were deleted.
 The markings were changed to reflect the model and caliber change.
 A 16.5-inch blade bayonet, the M1917 bayonet was produced for use on the rifle; it was later used on several other small arms including the M97 and M12 trench shotguns.

 The new rifle was used alongside the M1903 Springfield, and quickly surpassed the Springfield design in numbers produced and units issued.
 By November 11, 1918, about 75% of the AEF in France were armed with M1917s.

 An M1917 Enfield rifle was used by Sergeant Alvin C. York on October 8, 1918, during the event for which he was awarded the Medal of Honor, as the U.S. 82nd Division's (which York was a part of) official history states the division had been issued the M1917 (Eddystone), then replaced them with the No 1 Mk III Lee-Enfield while training with the British in the north of France, then were reissued M1917 rifles (Eddystone).
 According to his diary, Sergeant York also used a Colt M1911 semi-automatic pistol on that day.
 (The film Sergeant York starring Gary Cooper in the title role, had York using an M1903 Springfield and a German Luger pistol.)

 After the armistice, most M1917 rifles were placed in storage, although Chemical Mortar units continued to be issued them.
-During the 1920s and 1930s many M1917 rifles were released for civilian use through the NRA, or were sold as surplus.
+During the 1920s and 1930s, many M1917 rifles were released for civilian use through the NRA, or were sold as surplus.
 Many were "sporterized", sometimes including rechambering to more powerful magnum hunting cartridges, such as .300 H&H Magnum and .300 Winchester Magnum.
 It was so popular as a sporting weapon that Remington manufactured about 30,000 new rifles as the Model 30 from 1921 to 1940.
+In 1934, Honduras procured a version of the rifle chambered for 7×57mm known as Model 1934.